GoogleCloudPlatform/core-solution-services/components/llm_service/README.md

   Warning  BackoffLimitExceeded  4m8s   job-controller  Job has reached the specified backoff limit
 ```

-Then describe the pod and see what's going on.
+Then describe the pod from the above output (listed in the Events at the end as `Created pod`) and see what's going on.
 ```
 $ kubectl describe pod d49bb762-4c0e-4972-abf9-5d284bd74597-l87wf